RabaDaba1/lego-bot/README.md

 # Lego-Bot

-Lego-Bot is a Python project that uses Pandas, Beautiful Soup, and SQLite libraries.
-It is mainly build for lego investors to help them make more accurate predictions.
-The program scrapes Lego set listings from a website and checks their prices or whether they have been sold every day.
+Lego-Bot is a project mainly build for lego investors to help them make more accurate predictions.
+It uses Pandas, Beautiful Soup, and SQLite libraries.
+The program scrapes Lego set listings from a website (OLX.pl) and checks their prices or whether they have been sold every day.
 Once it has collected enough data about a particular set, it predicts its price.

 ## Getting Started